minitu/charm/doc/charm++/manual.rst

     }
   }

 Creating a 4-level tree that uses the GreedyRefine strategy at the process and process group levels.
 The number of user-specified process groups is four in this example.
 A strategy is not allowed at root level for a 4-level tree since communicating all object load information to the root can be expensive given the size of the PE tree.
+Instead, a scheme where coarsened representations of the subtrees exchange load tokens is used at the root level.
 Load is balanced at the process group level every five steps and at the root level every ten steps.
 Note also that the process group usage of GreedyRefine provides a custom parameter to the strategy.
 This parameter will only be used for the process group level version of GreedyRefine, not the process level version.

 .. code-block:: json